SAP-samples/sme-partner-reference-application/Tutorials/61-C4P-Integration.md

 ### Enhance the Business Logic to operate on C4P Data

-BAS: Enhance the implementation of the CAP services in file [service-implementation.js](../Applications/author-readings-mt/srv/service-implementation.js) to create and read C4P collaborative project data using the remote C4P OData service.
+BAS: Enhance the implementation of the CAP services in file [service-implementation.js](../Applications/author-readings-mt/srv/service-implementation.js) to create and read C4P project data using the remote C4P OData services.

 1. Delegate requests to the remote OData service:
     ```javascript